Neutron3529/neutron3529.github.io/game/UnityModWithoutVisualStudio.md

 ## Before the tutorial

-You may surprise that I am a Chinese, but this tutorial is written in English -- Is there a Chinese version?
+You may surprise that I am a Chinese, but this tutorial is writting in English -- Is there a Chinese version?
 Will a Chinese version be published soon?

 The answer is NO for both.
 The cost of saving several hours is a small overhead of brain consuming -- English here could be a good-enough filter for those who do not familiar with a foreign language.
 Since most of the modding tool's doc is written in English, using English will not prevent people who really want to write a mod from reading this tutorial.